MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-net.md

   Ensure that the **ResourceProvider** portion of the above NuGet package is changed to the correct provider.

 ## Profiles

-For profiles containing dates, to use a different SDK profile or version simply substitute the date in `Microsoft.Azure.Management.Profiles.hybrid_<date>.ResourceManager`.
-E.g., for 2008 version, the profile is `2019_03_01`, and the string would become `Microsoft.Azure.Management.Profiles.hybrid_2019_03_01.ResourceManager`.
+For profiles containing dates, to use a different SDK profile or version, substitute the date in `Microsoft.Azure.Management.Profiles.hybrid_<date>.ResourceManager`.
+For example, for the 2008 version, the profile is `2019_03_01`, and the string would become `Microsoft.Azure.Management.Profiles.hybrid_2019_03_01.ResourceManager`.
 Note that sometimes the SDK team changes the name of the packages, so simply replacing the date of a string with a different date might not work.
-See table below for association of profiles and Azure Stack versions.
+See the following table for association of profiles and Azure Stack versions.

 | Azure Stack Version | Profile |
 |---------------------|---------|